S2-group/SEP-Course-Material/Assignment-1/assignment_testing.md

 ### 3.6 Improve Coverage

-Now that you have measured initial coverage, you will write additional test cases to ensure that more of the code is tested.
+Now that you have measured initial coverage, you will write additional test functions to ensure that more of the code is tested.

-Each group member must write **two new test cases** with inputs that force the program to take those uncovered paths.
+Each group member must write **two new test functions** with inputs that force the program to take those uncovered paths.

-Once new test cases are written, run the coverage tool again to check if test coverage has improved.
-If some branches are still not covered, refine your test cases until the necessary coverage is achieved (which should be **the double of the coverage** found in Task 3.5).
+Once new test functions are written, run the coverage tool again to check if test coverage has improved.
+If some branches are still not covered, refine your test functions until the necessary coverage is achieved (which should be **the double of the coverage** found in Task 3.5).

 ### 3.7 Report (README.md)